Amirboroomand/php-language-programming/README.md

 You do not need to compile anything or install any extra tools.

 Because PHP is free, most web hosts offer PHP support.

+#Set Up PHP on Your Own PC
+However, if your server does not support PHP, you must:

+.install a web server
+.install PHP
+.install a database, such as MySQL
+.The official PHP website (PHP.net) has installation instructions for PHP: http://php.net/manual/en/install.php